 |Flash is an unreleased studio album by Flash / MC Flash (both names were considered for use), recorded between late 1987 and early 1989, and initially tentatively planned for release in 1990.

 The project began when Prince attended a concert by Dr. Mambo’s Combo at Fine Line, Minneapolis, MN, USA on 2 November 1988, during a day off from the Lovesexy Tour, and asked the group’s singer, Margie Cox, if she would be interested in recording with him.
 They went to nearby Paisley Park Studios that night and recorded We Can Hang, with additional work on the track in late December 1988, when Warden In The Prison Of Love and Curious Blue were also recorded.
 Brand New Boy was recorded soon after in early January 1989, while R U There? was recorded in mid-January 1989.
 Girls Will Be Girls was also recorded at some point in January 1989, with vocal overdubs in late January.
-Good Man was recorded in early July 1989.
+Good Man, written by Levi Seacer, Jr. and Rosie Gaines, was recorded in early July 1989.
 Bed Of Roses and Whistlin’ Kenny were recorded in late July 1989.
 Good Body Every Evening was the final track recorded for the project, in late 1989.

 Nine of the album’s ten tracks contained lead vocals by Margie Cox, with Billy Franze singing lead vocals on Good Man.
 Prince played the majority of instruments on each track, and some contributions by other musicians, including drums on some tracks played by Sheila E.